 Statement of good physical, mental and emotional health to be verbally provided during interview.

 International students whose native language is not English must demonstrate proficiency in the English language.
-A Test of English as a Foreign Language (TOEFL) composite score of 550 for the paper test or 213 for the computer‐based test is strongly recommended for admission to the graduate program.
+A Test of English as a Foreign Language (TOEFL) composite score of 550 for the paper test or 213 for the computer‐based test is strongly recommended for admission to the graduate major.

 Applicants who do not meet these requirements may petition the Student Affairs Committee for consideration for admission.